 Payment of tuition fees is required in order to obtain a student residence permit and to start your studies.
 Any offer of a course place is provisional until tuition fees are paid.

 Tuition fees at the Swedish Defence University are SEK 90 000/year (60 credits) at basic level and SEK 105 000/year (60 credits) at advanced level.

 Read more about application and tuition fees and whether or not you are obliged to pay fees at www.universityadmissions.se.

 For more information about tuition fees at the Swedish Defence University, contact the Student and Education Section at firstname.lastname@example.org.

 Residence permits and visas

 International students from outside the EU/EEA who are admitted for studies lasting longer than three months must apply for a residence permit.
 In order to be granted a residence permit you must be admitted to full-time studies that require full-time attendance.
 You apply for a residence permit at the Swedish Migration Board ("Migrationsverket").
-You will find more information on how you apply on their webpage (see link to the right)
+You will find more information on how you apply on their webpage.

 For studies shorter than three months, an entry visa is instead required for citizens from countries outside the EU/EEA.
 Visas are issued for short-term visits up to 90 days.
 You will find more information on how you apply for a visa in the link to the right.

-If you're considering studying at the SEDU, you will find a couple of useful links about studying in Sweden and qualifications recognition below.
+If you are considering studying at the SEDU, you will find a couple of useful links about studying in Sweden and qualifications recognition below.

-Applications to the courses at the SEDU are made via www.universityadmissions.se unless stated otherwise at the course page on our website.
+Applications for the courses at the SEDU are made via www.universityadmissions.se unless stated otherwise at the course page on our website.